mintlu8/bevy-rectray-ui/book/src/chapter_5.md

 # Primitives

-There are a the primitive widgets for `AoUI`, they display something and has no additional behaviors.
+There are the primitive widgets for `AoUI`, they display something and has no additional behaviors.
-Some of them corresponds to the bundles in `bevy_sprite` and `bevy_text`.
+Some of them corresponds to bundles in `bevy_sprite` and `bevy_text`.

 | name | bundle | widget | macro |
 | ---- | ------ | ------ | ----- |